pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 **Challenge #3.3.H: Snail's pace** ⸺ Experiment with low speed values and low accelerations. **Discuss** ⸺ Is going slower always better?
 Is there also a lower speed limit where accuracy becomes an issue?
-What is the role of friction at low speeds?
-Search online for stick–slip motion.
+What is the role of friction at low speeds? **Research** ⸺ Look up stick–slip motion.
+How does it apply here?
 {: .notice--primary}

 For very short moves, the robot may not always reach the configured speed since